maixnor/wu/obsidian/Globalization - An Introduction.md

 ## Countermovements
 - anti-globalization protests
 - economic outcomes are linked to political processes
-- string political reation to increasion precarization
+- string political reaction to increasion precarization
-- job insecurity, competion in the labor market
+- job insecurity, competition in the labor market

 ### Reactions and its Manifestations
 - populist voting